Kagawaken Meizen Junior College

 Kagawaken Meizen Junior College (香川県明善短期大学, Kagawaken Meizen Tanki Daigaku) was a junior college in Takamatsu, Kagawa, Japan, and was part of the Kagawa Meizen Gakuen network.

 History

 The institute was founded as Meizen Koutou Jogakkou in 1917, and became Kagawaken Meizen Junior College in 1956.
 In 1969 a new campus was founded, but in 2000 this was discontinued.
 In 2004 Kagawaken Meizen Junior College closed because of decrease in the number of students.

+Legacy

+In 2023, a survey of companies headquartered in the four prefectures of Shikoku found that five female company presidents were graduates of Meizen Junior College in Kagawa Prefecture.